 Finding success in a crowded market is a tall order.
-Sahar Hashemi – the co-founder of the hugely successful chain Coffee Republic as well as her own venture, Skinny Candy – has done so twice.
-Having developed Coffee Republic into a major high street brand with a GBP 30 million turnover, Sahar established Skinny Candy in 2005 to fill a gap in the British confectionery market, with the brand making only low-sugar and low-fat sweets and chocolates.
+Sahar Hashemi – the co-founder of the hugely successful chain Coffee Republic, and founder of her own venture, Skinny Candy – has done so twice.
+Having developed Coffee Republic into a major high street brand with a GBP 30 million turnover, Sahar established Skinny Candy in 2005, to fill a gap in the British confectionery market — a brand making only low-sugar and low-fat sweets and chocolates.

-Between launching and building businesses, Sahar has written bestselling books on entrepreneurship, been named as one of Director magazine’s Top 10 Original Thinkers and been honored with an OBE from the Queen of England.
+Between launching and building businesses, Sahar has written bestselling books on entrepreneurship, been named as one of Director magazine’s Top 10 Original Thinkers, and was honoured with an OBE from the Queen of England.

 1. Where did the idea for your business come from?

 First and foremost from myself as a customer – I missed the skinny lattes I had gotten used to on a recent New York trip and couldn’t believe that we didn’t have NYC style coffee bars in London.
 I think starting as your own first customer can be the best place to come from.
-Also my idea for SKINNY CANDY came because I wanted to have guilt-free sweets.
+My idea for Skinny Candy came from my wanting to have guilt-free sweets.

 2. Can you describe a typical working day?